Good nutrition is essential for health and well-being.

 - a urinary tract infection which usually responds well to medication

-- severe constipation which causes incontinence as a result of pressure on the bladder.
-To prevent this it is important to eat foods rich in fibre and drinking plenty of liquid to help to deal with the constipation.
+- severe constipation, which causes incontinence due to pressure on the bladder.
+To prevent this, it is essential to eat foods rich in fibre and drink plenty of liquid to help to deal with constipation.
 Exercise may also help.

 Strategies for carers:

-- Remind the person to go to the toilet or taking them at regular intervals.
-Faecal incontinence can sometimes be managed by taking the person at a set time, if their habits are regular.
+- Remind the person to go to the toilet or take them regularly.
+Faecal incontinence can sometimes be managed by taking the person at a set time if their habits are regular.

 - Making sure that the toilet is easy to use.
 An occupational therapist can advise on aids such as handrails.

-- Avoiding drinks for several hours before the person goes to bed if the person is incontinent at night.
+- Avoiding drinking for several hours before the person goes to bed if the person is incontinent at night.
 However, you should make sure that they drink plenty during the day.

-- If it is too difficult for the person to get to the toilet, a toilet aid such as a commode may be useful.
+- If it is too difficult for the person to get to the toilet, a toilet aid such as a commode may be helpful.
 A public health nurse or occupational therapist can advise.

-A pressure sore is a damaged area of skin which occurs when pressure reduces or cuts off the blood supply to a part of the body over a period of time.
-If you notice any red patches on the person’s skin which do not disappear after a few hours, these may well be pressure sores.
+A pressure ulcer is commonly known as a pressure sore or a bed sore.
+It is a damaged area of skin which occurs when the pressure reduces or cuts off the blood supply to a part of the body over some time.
+If you notice any red patches on the person’s skin which do not disappear after a few hours, these may well be pressure ulcers.

-Whenever you help the person to wash or dress or if they seem to be in discomfort, be alert to the possibility of pressure sores.
+Whenever you help the person to wash or dress or if they seem to be in discomfort, be alert to the possibility of pressure ulcers.
 Older people who are not very mobile are particularly vulnerable.
-Pressure sores are usually easy to treat at an early stage.
-However, if left untreated, they will get worse and can be dangerous.
+Pressure ulcers are usually easy to treat at an early stage.
+However, they will get worse if left untreated and can be dangerous.
 You should contact your local public health nurse for further support and information.